Outstanding Student Practice Award

 Applicants for the Outstanding Student Practice Award must meet the following guidelines:

-- Must be a student at the time of the deadline for submissions, but does not have to be a student at the time the award is presented.
+- Must be a graduate student (Masters or PhD) at the time of the deadline for submissions.
+Applicant does not have to hold graduate student status at the time the award is presented.